 AI technologies have a lot of potential but still leave room for improvement when it comes to accuracy and specificity.
 The basic service appears still too general or inexact, and the time spent cleaning up inaccuracies outweighs any potential time savings.

 Today, image recognition technology is at a point where some of our clients may find its results useful.
 The next evolution is to make the technology more personalized for client's unique needs through contextual analysis, custom models and tags.

 Applied new advanced AI closes the gap for accurate search results in DAMs in coming years

 DAM vendors are working on additional features that will harness the power and functionality to take its digital asset management services to the next level.
 One of the functions is to create custom models within the DAM-system.

-DAMs generally do not have enough data for a model to utilize an accurate tagging process, epecially if custom made models are used.
-Some services argue that 10 images is enough for starters for creating custom concepts, but what accuracy and quality concerns in such case, can be argued.
+DAMs generally do not have enough data for a model to utilize an accurate tagging process, epecially if custom-made models are used.
+Some services argue that 10 images is enough for starters for creating custom concepts, but what the accuracy and quality concerns are in such a case, can be argued.
 The new models are much better than before, and therefore some few-shot learning models and concepts gain track.

 Read more about new improved developments: DAM - AI is getting smarter

 Check how Clarifai explains new AI platform at DAM Helsinki 2021